 Glenn Beck Video

-Glenn Becks search results returned "Glenn Beck Murder" back in 2009 due to the appearance of a website calledGlennBeckRapedAndMurderedAYoungGirlIn1990.com (no longer active).
-Glenn Beck sued and the internet responded with a really creepy video about Glenn Beck.
-The video is still up because parody in a non-commercial use is legal.
+Glenn Beck's search results returned "Glenn Beck Murder" back in 2009 due to the appearance of a website calledGlennBeckRapedAndMurderedAYoungGirlIn1990.com (no longer active).
+Glenn Beck sued, and the internet responded with a really creepy video about Glenn Beck.
+The video is still up because parody in non-commercial use is legal.

 Beyonce Unflattering Photos

 The Streisand Effect can even happen to Beyonce.
-After some unflattering photos of Beyonce appeared on Buzzfeed, her PR team politely contacted Buzzfeed asking that better images be used.
+After some unflattering photos of Beyonce appeared on Buzzfeed, her PR team politely contacted Buzzfeed to ask for better images.
 Instead of complying, Buzzfeed posted the request online.
 Remember, Buzzfeeds entire purpose is to attract viewers, the letter was their ticket to viral stardom.
-The internet responded of course, in a very unflattering way.
+The internet responded, of course, in a very unflattering way.

 The Online Reputation Minefield

-Whether it be nice letters or threats of defamation, the internet loses their mind at even a whiff of censorship.
+Whether it be nice letters or threats of defamation, the internet loses its mind at even a whiff of censorship.
 People seem to feel that all information should be free.
-And in this post-privacy era where online reputation is more important than ever we all walk the razors edge when trying to gain some control over our lives online.
+And in this post-privacy era where online reputation is more important than ever, we all walk the razor's edge when trying to gain some control over our lives online.